 ● Comfort and fit: a well-fitted helmet is not only safer but also more comfortable to wear over long distances.

-● The presence of sound alert: some modern headphones are equipped with sound alerts to enhance safety.
+● The presence of a sound warning device: some modern helmets have sound warning devices to improve safety.

-● The ventilation system and the lateral reflective devices: essential for night trips or on low-light roads.
+● The ventilation system and side reflective devices: essential for night rides or on low-light roads.

 The impact of weather and riding conditions on helmet choice